mhernangilp/libft/README.md

 ```
 make all		Compiles the libft.a file
 make bonus		Compiles all bonus files instead of the mandatory ones
-make norminette		Checks Norm for all .c and .h files in the libft/ folder
 ```